 1. Increased Bone Density

-The older we get, the old and damaged bones are dismantled faster than the body is capable forming new bones.
+The older we get, the old and damaged bones are dismantled faster than the body is capable of forming new bones.

-Thus, keeping your body physically fit benefits the human body in unbelievable many ways.
+Even though it is not particularly attributed to our glutes, over time it is even more important to work out. keeping your body physically fit benefits the human body in unbelievable many ways.

 2. Increased fat loss

-Similarly, the same principle applies for this aspect.
+Similarly, the same principle applies here.

 Having said this, it’s again not particularly aligned to glutes but weight training overall.